 According to the ex-militants, more militants are willing to surrender for reintegration but are fearful that the government will arrest them indefinitely instead of rehabilitating them.

 According to Amnesty International, at least 275 people in Cameroon have been killed by Boko Haram.
 The majority killed were civilians – 225 people.
-In addition to killing, they are notorious for looting and burning homes and health centres following attacks.
+Boko Haram is also notorious for looting and burning homes and health centres following attacks.
 All these attacks come after Cameroonian president claimed on 9 January 2019 that Boko Haram has been “pushed outside Cameroonian borders.”

 Some of the interviewed survivors of Boko Haram attacks say they feel abandoned by the government.
 One interviewed person said that the problem with the government’s strategy in countering Boko Haram is that the soldiers are in the town while the militants are in the bush.
 Therefore, it takes the soldiers a long time to respond to the attacks.